XavierRHMN/SoundHaven/README.md

 For a quick installation on Windows:

-1. Right click [SoundHaven_Install.ps1](https://github.com/XavierRHMN/SoundHaven/raw/master/SoundHaven_Install.ps1) and save link as
+1. Right-click [SoundHaven_Install.ps1](https://github.com/XavierRHMN/SoundHaven/raw/master/SoundHaven_Install.ps1) and save link as
 2. Right-click the downloaded file and select "Run with PowerShell"
 3. Follow the on-screen prompts to complete the installation